Business-ready architecture. Work with an open source leader.

 I’ve started as a Junior Java Developer 16 years ago.
 Since then, Ive been a big fan of Java ecosystem.
 Outside my job, I’m fan of sports, especially tennis, but I like to read and build stuff as well.

 Well, I started paying attention to the events flow when Oracle announced that it will no longer support GlassFish commercial edition.
 I was using GlassFish commercial and open source editions for most of the projects that I was involved in including authoring books, articles and so on.
 Then I heard about the Payara project and I started to follow the story.
 Since then, I’m constantly using and reading posts, articles, twits, and so on about Payara Server/Micro editions.

 I’m using Payara Server as my favorite choice in my books, articles, blogs and so on.
 Now, I’m using Payara Server in a Spring Boot e-commerce application that it is currently under development.
-The application will run as a WAR under Payara Server. here are some of my use-case article examples:
+The application will run as a WAR under Payara Server.

 Currently, my position allows me to be part of the team that can decide what technologies are used in a project.
 When it comes to application servers, I’m always having Payara Server on my list as a potential proposal.

 I will pick up Hazelcast support, powerful CLI and asadmin recorder service as my favorites.